roseTech/storycoder.dev/Antheias_Garden/Antheias_Garden_Story.md

 How many water lilies will Antheia see when she returns on the next full-moon 🌕?

+Hints:

-- Hint 1: Between two full moons are roughly 29 days.
+1. Between two full moons are roughly 29 days.
-- Hint 2: Antheia puts one lily into the water, after 1 day there are 2 lilies, after 2 days there are 4 lilies, and so on ...
+2. Antheia puts one lily into the water, after 1 day there are 2 lilies, after 2 days there are 4 lilies, and so on ...

+<div data-solution="536870912"></div>